chrishah/maker2gff_to_sqn/README.md

 ./scripts/add_pseudo_to_shortintrons.py B_plicatilis.pass2.dr data/maker2.nofasta.curated.exshort.clean.gff > fixed_shorts.gff
 ```

 Now, I transfer the functional annotations, GO terms, evidence codes, and enzyme codes to the gff file from the annotation table that we have produced via Blast2GO.
 Wrote a script to do that.
+Takes a while ..
 ```bash
 ## transfer functional annotatino from blast2GO table to the gff file
 ./scripts/transfer_annotations_from_blast2go_go_table_to_maker2gff.py <(zcat data/blast2go_go_table_20180407_1046.txt.gz) fixed_shorts.gff > annotated.gff